kojisekig/KEA-lucene/readme.md

 > score(P,D) = P[yes] / (P[yes] + P[no])

-Note that you need to add 1 to df(P) and N when calculating TF*IDF because unknown document is not included in the model.
+Note that you need to add 1 to df(P) and N when calculating TF*IDF for unknown documents because those documents are not included in the model.

 # A KEA Program using Apache Lucene